NASA-AMMOS/3DTilesRendererJS/TESTCASES.md

 Tiles are displayed all the way out to the edge of the tileset.

-## Verify sibling tiles do _not_ load when loadSiblings = false

-#### steps

-1. Open the kitchen sink example.
-1. Ensure `loadSiblings` is disabled.
-1. Ensure `displayActiveTiles` is enabled.
-1. Zoom in as much as possible so much of the tileset is not visible.
-1. Wait until all tiles have loaded.
-1. Disable the `enableUpdate` option.
-1. Zoom out to view the whole tileset.

 #### expected

 Only tiles that were visible when zoomed in are displayed.